 Types in LLVM IR are a critical aspect of its static type system.
 They represent the kind of value and determine the operations that can be performed on values.
 Here’s a detailed look at the different types in LLVM:

-1. Integer Types: These types are used to represent integral numbers.
+- Integer Types: These types are used to represent integral numbers.
 They’re characterized by a non-negative bit width.
-For example, i32 is a 32-bit integer type.
+For example,

-2. Floating-Point Types: These represent IEEE 754 floating-point numbers.
-Examples include float (32-bit floating-point), double (64-bit floating-point), and others.
+is a 32-bit integer type. - Floating-Point Types: These represent IEEE 754 floating-point numbers.
+Examples include

-3. Boolean Type: This is a special integer type with a bit width of 1, often used to represent true or false.
-For example, i1.
+(64-bit floating-point), and others. - Boolean Type: This is a special integer type with a bit width of 1, often used to represent

-4. Function Types: These are used to represent function signatures.
+. - Function Types: These are used to represent function signatures.
 A function type is defined by its return type and a list of parameter types.
-For instance, i32(i32, i32)* represents a function pointer to a function that takes two 32-bit integers as parameters and returns a 32-bit integer.
+For instance,

-6. Array Types: These represent a sequence of elements of the same type.
-For example, [10 x i32] represents an array of 10 32-bit integers.
+is a structure with two integers and one floating point. - Array Types: These represent a sequence of elements of the same type.
+For example,

-7. Pointer Types: These are used to reference or address a memory location.
-For instance, i32* is a pointer to a 32-bit integer.
+represents an array of 10 32-bit integers. - Pointer Types: These are used to reference or address a memory location.
+For instance,

-8. Vector Types: These are SIMD vector types, similar to those used in graphic processors.
+is a pointer to a 32-bit integer. - Vector Types: These are SIMD vector types, similar to those used in graphic processors.

 Values in LLVM IR